Ian Jazzi

-Ian Frederick Oshodi (born 30 March 1986), better known by his stage name Ian Jazzi, is a Ghanaian/Nigerian recording artist, record producer, actor and entrepreneur.
+Ian Frederick Oshodi (born 30 March 1986), better known by his stage name Ian Jazzi, is a Ghanaian rapper, actor and entrepreneur.
 He inspired a new wave of Gospel Rap in Ghana, after dropping popular singles "Get Some" and "Get Your Clap On" in 2003.
 Both were produced by Jayso.
 He is also credited with being among the pioneers of GH Rap which is a term to denote 'Hip-hop made in Ghana'.

 In 2009, Jazzi worked on an award-winning TV Commercial by Creative Eye, shot by Fingerprint Films, for the telecommunication company TIGO in Mumbai, India.
 Jazzi is also the creative director of The Unwind Agency, a model & advertising agency he founded in Ghana in 2009.
 In 2010, he co-produced and released his first mixtape album In Stereo Volume 1, which was well received in Ghana.
 Ian has also had opportunities to model for multi-national corporations such as Coca-Cola, and has been the face of several advertising campaigns which include newspaper & magazine ads, billboards, and TV commercials.